-Ms. Bergeron received her Juris Doctor, magna cum laude, from Southern University Law Center, where she was a member of the Southern University Law Review and was the 2006 winner of the ABA’s Administrative Law and Regulatory Practice’s first annual Gellhorn-Sargentich Law Student Essay Competition.
+Kiki received her Juris Doctor, magna cum laude, from Southern University Law Center, where she was a member of the Southern University Law Review and received numerous CALI Awards.
+She was the 2006 winner of the ABA’s Administrative Law and Regulatory Practice’s first annual Gellhorn-Sargentich Law Student Essay Competition.

 Prior to attending law school, Kiki was a certified junior high and high school English teacher in both Texas and Louisiana.
 Kiki and her husband, Chris, live in Baton Rouge and are the proud parents of three children.